automateps/AutomatePS/Docs/Set-AMServiceCondition.md

 # Set-AMServiceCondition

 ## SYNOPSIS
-Sets properties of an AutoMate Enterprise service condition.
+Sets properties of an Automate service condition.

 ## SYNTAX